akka/alpakka/docs/src/main/paradox/elasticsearch.md

 ### Configuration

-We can specify the buffer size for the source and the sink.
+We can specify the buffer size for the source.

 Scala (source)
-: @@snip (../../../../elasticsearch/src/main/scala/akka/stream/alpakka/elasticsearch/ElasticsearchSourceStage.scala) { #source-settings }
+: @@snip (../../../../elasticsearch/src/main/scala/akka/stream/alpakka/elasticsearch/scaladsl/ElasticsearchSourceSettings.scala) { #source-settings }

+Also, we can specify the buffer size, the max retry count and the retry interval for the sink.

 Scala (sink)
-: @@snip (../../../../elasticsearch/src/main/scala/akka/stream/alpakka/elasticsearch/ElasticsearchFlowStage.scala) { #sink-settings }
+: @@snip (../../../../elasticsearch/src/main/scala/akka/stream/alpakka/elasticsearch/scaladsl/ElasticsearchSinkSettings.scala) { #sink-settings }

 `ElasticsearchSource` retrieves messages from Elasticsearch by scroll scan.
 This buffer size is used as the scroll size.
 `ElasticsearchSink` puts messages by one bulk request per messages of this buffer size.